vonlinee/MyBatisX-extension/README.md

 ![mybatis-statement-debugger](/assets/mybatis-statement-demo.png)

-Fill your params, and then you can get an executable sql without running you application.
+Fill necessary parameters, then you can click the RawSQL button to get the raw sql without running your application.

 ![mybatis-statement-debugger](/assets/mybatis-statement-preview-panel.png)